-Sheep: Spinning & Weaving
+History Sheep: Spinning & Weaving

 These articles are taken from Sheep, Spinning & Weaving, by Katherine Reser, from the Douglas County Historical Society Journal, December, 1999.
 Our thanks to the Douglas County Museum for the use of these documents.

 | Sheep Shearing |

 Most people favored shearing their sheep in March or early April.
 However, one family thought Decoration Day was the best time of all.
 More

 Choosing and Cleaning Fleece